Ongoing Assessment in Aged Care

 Conducting an Assessment Effectively

-• Understand the client’s perspective
+• Understand the person’s perspective

 • Be aware of depressive symptoms (e.g. minimal eye contact, non-committal responses) Consider any cultural differences and provide support (e.g. cultural liaison officers, Aboriginal and/or Torres Strait Islander health workers) if required

-• Build rapport with the client.
+• Build rapport with the person.

 (Health.vic 2015)